shandongfx/nimbios_enm/Appendix1_case_study.md

 ###2.2 Occurrence data
 ####2.2.1 Download occurrence data
-For our example, we download occurrence data of the nine-banded armadillo from GBIF.org (Global Biodiversity Information Facility).
+For our example, we download occurrence data for the nine-banded armadillo from GBIF.org (Global Biodiversity Information Facility).

 #####Thread 6